Transmission of material in this release is embargoed until

-The CPI is a statistical estimate that is subject to sampling error because it
+The CPI is a statistical estimate that is subject to sampling error because it is

-standard error estimates can be used to construct confidence intervals for hypothesis testing.
+can be used to construct confidence intervals for hypothesis testing.
 For example,

 the estimated standard error of the 1-month percent change is 0.03 percent for the U.S.

 all items CPI.
 This means that if we repeatedly sample from the universe of all retail

 prices using the same methodology, and estimate a percentage change for each sample,

 then 95 percent of these estimates will be within 0.06 percent of the 1-month percentage

 change based on all retail prices.
-For example, for a 1-month change of
+For example, for a 1-month change of 0.2 percent

-percent change based on all retail prices would fall between 0.14 and 0.26 percent.
+on all retail prices would fall between 0.14 and 0.26 percent.
 For the latest data,

 including information on how to use the estimates of standard error, see

 Calculating Index Changes